InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

 - Creates and signs routing payloads with contract ownership proof
 - **Generates deterministic contract addresses using CREATE deployment**
 - **Signs route data with ECDSA for ownership verification**
+- **Responds to proxy challenges for URL reachability verification**
 - Encrypts messages using RSA
 - Submits encrypted data to Hedera topics